ichoosetoaccept/isminet/PLAN.md

 - Base models working well with test API responses
 - Need to improve error handling in base client
 - Should start designing check framework soon
-- Wireless models complete with comprehensive validation
+- Network and wireless models complete with comprehensive validation
+- System status models still need to be implemented

 ## Future Enhancements